Charles Woodson, Peyton Manning, Randy Moss and the epic 1997 Heisman race

 Manning bounced back after the Florida loss, as the Vols ripped off nine straight wins, including a 30-29 comeback victory over Auburn in the SEC title game.
 Manning was named MVP of the game after throwing four touchdown passes.

 But winning the Heisman Trophy is about big performances on big stages, and there was none bigger than when No. 4 Ohio State traveled to No. 1 Michigan on Nov.
 22 to continue their epic rivalry.
-Woodson was spectacular in the Wolverines' 20-14 win, scoring their only offensive touchdown, a 37-yard catch in the second quarter.
+Woodson was spectacular in the Wolverines' 20-14 win, setting up their only offensive touchdown with a 37-yard catch in the second quarter.
 He scored their second touchdown on a 78-yard punt return in the second quarter.
 And in the third quarter, Woodson intercepted an Ohio State pass in the end zone.
 Keith Jackson said he could not recall a bigger game being played.

 Carr: Those are plays people don't forget.
 And for us, that put us in a position where we had a chance to play for the national championship.
 He started the season strong, but finished it even stronger.
 I can't imagine anybody doing more or meaning more to his team, and doing it consistently at the biggest moments the way Charles did.
 And I think that's why he won the Heisman Trophy that year, and obviously a lot of people agree with me.

-Note: Editor's Note: This story was originally published in 2017 and has since been updated.
-Watch "The Great Heisman Race of 1997" from ESPN films following the 2023 Heisman Trophy ceremony.